-Castel del Monte, lithograph by Edward Lear from Southern Italy
+Castel del Monte, lithograph by Edward Lear from Edward Lear in Southern Italy

-Puglia is remote from the better-known parts of the peninsula, and its raw limestone landscape wholly different from the silky richness of central and northern Italy.
+The heel and spur of boot-shaped Italy, Puglia is remote from the better-known parts of the peninsula, and its raw limestone landscape wholly different from the silky richness of central and northern Italy.
 The last day of the tour is spent across the Apennines in Campania.
 This region presents another face of Italy, distinctly southern but with an equally cosmopolitan and pan-Mediterranean cultural history.